-That problem with falsified and recycled gels was flagged by Elisabeth Bik, who referenced another collaborative paper by Szyf and Meaney labs, again with a very similar authors list, Weaver et al Nature Neuroscience 2004.
+That problem with falsified and recycled gels was flagged by Elisabeth Bik, who referenced another collaborative paper by Szyf and Meaney labs, again with a very similar authors list, Weaver et al Nature Neuroscience 2004 (Update 10.03.2021: McGill University and Dalhousie University investigated Weaver et al 2004 in 2016-2017 and now decreed it’s exempt from all future investigations).
 It was criticised on PubPeer with allegations of irreproducibility, maybe these fake gels provide a possible explanation?

 The first author and Meaney’s mentee Ian Weaver is now professor at Dalhousie University, also in Canada.
 So how can we rescue Szyf from his friends?
 But wait, this is purely from Szyf’s own lab:

 Paul M Campbell , Veronica Bovenzi , Moshe Szyf Methylated DNA-binding protein 2 antisense inhibitors suppress tumourigenesis of human cancer cell lines in vitro and in vivo Carcinogenesis (2003) doi: 10.1093/carcin/bgh045

 These bands sure look copy-pasted, but the authors removed all background signal, not really helpful.
 Also this paper might be problematic: